 Four flipping years.
 That's an eternity in Bond fan years.
-An actor playing Bond in his 50s is nothing new — Roger Moore and Sean Connery were 57 and 53 respectively during their final outings as Bond (albeit Connery's was a non-Eon production to stick two fingers up at Cubby Broccoli).
+An actor playing Bond in his 50s is nothing new.
+Roger Moore and Sean Connery were 57 and 53, respectively, during their final outings as Bond.
+Albeit Connery's was a non-Eon production to stick two fingers up at Cubby Broccoli.

 In Skyfall, both M and Mallory reference Bond's advancing years.
 If Daniel Craig's Bond was getting a little long in the tooth in 2012, I'm not sure what that will make him in 2019.

 With Craig's already craggy face and well-sculpted physique, I don't see him playing Bond into his 50s being an issue.
 I can't see him stepping into Roger Moore territory of looking ridiculously too old.

-Three to four year gaps between films are commonplace within the Bond franchise these days.
-Many fans felt underwhelmed with SPECTRE — three years in the making only resulted in a reasonably solid entry to the series.
+Three to four-year gaps between films are commonplace within the Bond franchise these days.
+Many fans felt underwhelmed with SPECTRE.
+Three years in the making only resulted in a reasonably solid entry to the series.
 It held water.

-To think that films of the quality of Dr. No, From Russia with Love and Goldfinger were churned out every 12 months during the 1960s (no wonder Sean Connery got frustrated and bored with Bond — this schedule left little time for projects outside of Bond.
+To think that films of the quality of Dr. No, From Russia with Love and Goldfinger were churned out every 12 months during the 1960s.
+No wonder Sean Connery got frustrated and bored with Bond.
+This schedule left little time for projects outside of Bond.

-With a four year development process and what is believed to be Craig's final Bond film, fans will be hoping that he goes out with a bang.
-I think Craig deserves his ‘The Spy Who Loved Me’ — a Bond film of epic proportion — it would also be a nice nod to Lewis Gilbert, the director of the three most scalable Bond movies, who passed away in February of this year.
+With a four-year development process and what is considered Craig's final Bond film, fans will hope he'll go out with a bang.
+Craig deserves his The Spy Who Loved Me — a Bond film of epic proportion.
+It would also be a nice nod to Lewis Gilbert, the director of the three most scalable Bond films, who passed away in February of this year.

 As for where I'd like Bond to go: dark.
 Very dark.
 Messed up dark.
 So dark that it makes Licence to Kill look like Mary Poppins.